Markon Brands at #DSPDX

 In all seriousness, we are fortunate to be able to take time out of our work schedule to attend a conference as a team.
 The lessons and affirmations revitalize our work, and invariably, improve our understanding and processes, which ultimately benefits our clients.
 Some of what we learned underscored much of what we wrote about several months ago in our 2017 Brand and Design Trends Report.
 Authenticity is still the MVP at the content marketing table, and without it, brands flop.
 While content is powerful, distribution is so, so, so important, and at the end of the day, it holds more control over how we plan and produce than we might let on.
 And for those in the back of the room, there were those reminders that if you're not developing mobile-friendly products you are . . . . lost in space.

-Whatever we do, we have to be responsible with the content we create.
-It's impact goes beyond influencing what consumer choices audiences make, it plays into the general ethos and culture of our society.
+Whatever we do, we have to be responsible for the content we create.
+Its impact goes beyond influencing what consumer choices audiences make, it plays into the general ethos and culture of our society.
 Here is what our own Creative Director said in her reflections on the event:

 We also have a responsibility to be more thoughtful in how we develop products and services for our clients, whether we are working B2B or B2C.
 From our Digital Strategist: